orey/graphapps/README.md

 ## What is GraphApps?

-GraphApps is a reserach project that aims to use graphs and graph transformations in the context of software engineering.
+GraphApps is a research project that aims to use graphs and graph transformations in the context of software engineering.

 ## First period (2013-2018): Graph-oriented programming and technical debt